 While incorporation may seem like a non-issue for online businesses, the title of “LLC” or “Inc” provides your company with a certain sense of flair.
 Likewise, incorporation is a simple and straightforward process that shows your prospects that you’re more than just an amateur running a side gig.

-Given that incorporation is almost always beneficial to businesses from a tax perspective, there’s no reason why you shouldn’t wear your corporate status as a badge of honor.
+Given that incorporation is almost always beneficial to businesses from a tax perspective, there’s no reason why you shouldn’t hire a professional accountant, like Shaun Greenwald, today so that you can wear your corporate status as a badge of honor.

 The Hidden Benefits of Paid Ads